 In terms of the requirements you need to become a content writer; an excellent grasp of the language you wish to write in is number one.

 There’s no need to a Creative Writing degree or take a writing course to find work (although it certainly won’t hurt).
 These lack of requirements make it one of the best freelance jobs for beginners.

-If you want to study a writing course you can find plenty of courses online which vary from free to happily affordable to expensive.
+If you want to study a writing course, you can find plenty of courses online, varying from free to happily affordable to expensive.
 Browse sites such as Udemy and Coursera as a starting point and check out the courses offered by Elna Cain.

 I would recommend brushing up on the basics of SEO, as it’s so integral to the work of a content writer.
 Your clients will provide the necessary keywords but it helps to understand the fundamentals.
 Again, there are heaps of free courses online, such as Neil Patel’s.

 Note from Mitch: If you’re super serious about making this into a career and are willing to invest in yourself to speed up the process, I highly recommend the CMC training (or at least their free mini-class).
 That said, before making any investments, it’s a good idea to get your feet wet and make sure you actually enjoy freelance writing.
 For more info, check out my full content marketing certification review.

 How to find content writing jobs while traveling